Why The American Shoe Disappeared And Why It's So Hard To Bring It Back

 Footwear manufacturing has long included machines — cutting or gluing soles.
 But higher-level innovation?
 Ironically, factory owners said that's happening where the industry is — overseas.

-Major brands, like Nike and Adidas, have been developing new technologies, including in U.S. But they still rely heavily on factory workers abroad.
+Major brands, like Nike and Adidas, have been developing new technologies, including in the U.S. But they still rely heavily on factory workers abroad.
 Because unlike humans, robots aren't nimble — they can't notice imperfections or quickly switch to a new fashion style.

 "Robots are not forgiving," Clark said.